-We and each of our directors and executive officers and holders of 5% or more of our outstanding capital stock, who will collectively own common shares upon the closing of this offering (based on our shares outstanding as of June 30, 2021 and after giving effect to (i) the conversion of our outstanding convertible notes common shares upon the completion of this offering, assuming an initial public into an aggregate of offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus and (ii) the filing and effectiveness of our Articles of Amendment to the Articles of the Corporation, pursuant to which, among other things, all of our outstanding Class A common shares and Class B common shares will convert into a single class of common shares), have agreed, subject to certain exceptions, not to offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any common shares or securities convertible into, exchangeable for, exercisable for, or repayable with common shares, or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common shares, whether any transaction described above is to be settled by delivery of our common shares or such other securities, in cash or otherwise, for 180 days after the date of this prospectus without first obtaining the written consent of EF Hutton.
+We and each of our directors and executive officers and holders of 5% or more of our outstanding capital stock, who will collectively own common shares upon the closing of this offering (based on our shares outstanding as of September 30, 2021 and after giving effect to (i) the conversion of all of our outstanding Class A common shares and Class B common shares into a single class of common shares, consisting of an aggregate of 6,476,753 common shares, (ii) the exercise of certain of our outstanding warrants for an aggregate of 3,477,919 common shares in December 2021, (iii) the conversion of certain of our outstanding convertible notes into an aggregate of 170,804 common shares in December 2021, and (iv) the conversion of our outstanding common shares, and is based on assumed initial public offering convertible notes into an aggregate of per unit, which is the midpoint of the estimated offering price range set forth on the cover page price of \$ of this prospectus, in each case immediately prior to the closing of this offering, have agreed, subject to certain exceptions, not to offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any common shares or securities convertible into, exchangeable for, exercisable for, or repayable with common shares, or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of our common shares, whether any transaction described above is to be settled by delivery of our common shares or such other securities, in cash or otherwise, for 180 days after the date of this prospectus without first obtaining the written consent of EF Hutton.
 EF Hutton may waive these restrictions as to some or all of the securities subject to these lock-up agreements at any time in their sole discretion.